Online multiple hypothesis testing: Extensions and future directions

-\textit{A Bayesian approach} \\ \citet{gang2021structure} developed a new class of structure-adaptive sequential testing (SAST) rules for online FDR control, which instead of being based on $p$-values, are based upon estimates of the conditional local FDR (Clfdr; \citet{cai2009simultaneous}), which can optimally adapt to important local structures in the data stream.
+\citet{gang2021structure} developed a new class of structure-adaptive sequential testing (SAST) rules for online FDR control, which instead of being based on $p$-values, are based upon estimates of the conditional local FDR (Clfdr; \citet{cai2009simultaneous}), which can optimally adapt to important local structures in the data stream.
 This results in a novel alpha-investing framework that more precisely characterises the effects of rejection of hypotheses: rather than viewing each rejection as a gain of alpha-wealth, the Clfdr characterisation does not view all rejections as equal.
 Rejections with small Clfdr will lead to increased alpha-wealth whereas rejections with large Clfdr will lead to decreased alpha-wealth.
-SAST learns the optimal rejection thresholds adaptively and optimises the alpha-wealth allocation across different time periods.
+SAST learns the optimal rejection thresholds adaptively and optimises the alpha-wealth allocation across different time periods. \citet{gang2021structure} showed that SAST can achieve substantial power gain over existing methods, but it comes at the cost of only asymptotically controlling the FDR and requiring the underlying Bayesian model to be well-specified.